Low Limit Strategy and Tactics Play online poker with thousands of real people for FREE

 No, it's not the scourge of the seven seas, it's something you'll run into time and time again in loose low limit hold 'em games.
 We use the term poison anchor to refer to low flopped pairs of your opponents that make your overcards worthless.

-For example, you are in a pot with two other people and you all see the flop, you are holding:
+For example, you are in a pot with two other people and you all see the flop:

 Hole Cards